mongodb/genny/README.md

    workload.
 Variables are described in [Workloads](Workloads.md)

 There are a number of [examples](examples/README.md) that demonstrate the basic ideas.
 All the examples work.

 ### Stats

-Currently stats are limited to logging node and workload durations during test execution.

-The next step is to collect those durations and collect the simple accumulated stats per node and workload:
+The duration of every node execution is measured and recorded.
+At the end of the run, the following stats are reported per node (and nested workload):

-1. Numer of operations
+1. Count of executions
-2. Min, max, average, and variance of latency.

-Longer term we should add more advanced statistics, histograms, and an ability to collect stats by time period (e.g., once a minute).
+2. Average execution time in microseconds
+3. Min and Max exection time in microseconds

+Those results are reported to a configurable results json file (default results.json), and to the logging output at the info level.

+#### Future stats

+The following stats and stat features are not implemented yet.
+1. Std.
+Deviation and variance (this is a very small change).
+2. Histogram data
+3. Percentile data (95th, 99th percentile)
+4. Periodic dumping of stats

 ### Future features
 This is an incomplete list.

-1. Stats: There are currently no client stats collected beyond the timestamps in the logging output
 2. More types of transformation of values and tools for building documents (hashing, concatenate, adding fields to an existing document)
 3. Use of variable in any field (currently only in overrideDocument).
 4. Access state from an embedded workload (e.g., give 5 copies of an embedded workload unique sequence ids by incrementing a field)
 5. See [Operations](Operations.md), [Nodes](Nodes.md),